 The definitive account of what the author calls the ‘strange death of social democratic criminology’ and its implications for justice and liberty, this book ranges from the roots of social democracy to prospects for a ‘green new deal’.
 It is challenging, rigorous – and in the current political context – much needed.

-Nigel South, Professor of Sociology, University of Essex.
+Nigel South, Professor of Sociology, University of Essex, UK

 With trademark clarity and moral urgency, Reiner describes the intersecting existential threats facing us and makes the case for reviving social democratic criminology, encompassing both political economy and ethical critique.
 This important book offers a hopeful vision of criminology’s future.
 A compelling read for confusing and disquieting times.

-Elizabeth Turner, Lecturer in Sociology and Criminology, University of Liverpool.
+Elizabeth Turner, Lecturer in Sociology and Criminology, University of Liverpool, UK

 This book speaks directly to the current moment: the neoliberal era is in crisis, the alternative has yet to be born.
 Social democracy - adapted and reinvented - can form the base for a broader social and justice movement.